omerwe/LEAP/README.md

 This example estimates liabilities for a small balanced case-control dataset.
 The dataset was simulated with 50% heritability and  0.1% prevalence.
 It included 500 cases, 500 controls, 499 causal SNPs, 100 unusually differentiated SNPs and 10000 SNPs differentiated with FST=0.01.
 Causal SNPs are called csnp\<i\>, and unusually differentiated SNPs are called dsnp\<i\>.
 The original liabilities for this file are available in the file dataset1.phe.liab (but this file is not used by LEAP).

+## Contact
+For questiona and comments, please contact Omer Weissbrod at omerw[at]cs.technion.ac.il